Justification of Red List Category

 Conservation Actions Proposed

-Minimize disturbance to breeding colonies.
-In the Antarctic, visitor site guidelines already specify minimum approach distances of 5 meters and off-limit areas.
-Continue/extend long-term monitoring of breeding colonies.
+Continue/extend long-term monitoring of breeding colonies (Trathan et al. 2019).
 Monitoring studies of chinstrap populations must include annual censuses, dietary and foraging studies, reproductive research, and demographic data.
 Currently this information is available only from the South Shetland Islands and intermittently from the South Orkney Islands and the Palmer Archipelago.
 Establish similar research efforts in the South Sandwich Islands and increase research efforts in the South Orkney Islands.
 Gather data from the edge of the species range at South Georgia and along the Antarctic Peninsula near the southern extent of this species’ distribution.
 Collect information from all of these main breeding regions on distribution and diet during the non-breeding winter period.
 Minimize disturbance to breeding colonies.
 Protection of habitat on land and at sea remains important, with the designation of appropriate protection for transit, foraging and rafting areas at sea.

 Text account compilers